MinSikMoon/git-imager/README.md

 # git-imager
-detect image tags in HTML with base64-data then upload all that images to github repository, finally you can get HTML that contains img tags with github-url.
+1. detect image tags in HTML with base64-data
+2. then upload all that images to github repository, and replace image src with generated github-url
+3. finally you can get HTML that contains img tags with github-url.
 # example
 - source HTML
 ````HTML